discrete-notes/discrete-notes.github.io/_posts/2024-10-04-reconstruction-conjectures.md

 Consider now a new setting.
 One is given access to the *deck* of the hidden graph $G$, which is the multiset of all the graphs that can be obtained by removing exactly one vertex from $G$ (the *cards*).
-In this case the vertices have no names.

-For example, on the picture, the hidden graph is on the left and its deck on the right.
+On the picture below, the hidden graph is on the left and its deck on the right.
+Note that for this setting it is important that the vertices do not have no names.

 ![](../assets/deck.png){: .center-image width="80%"}

-Now, it's not clear how to reconstruct the original graph, because of all the symmetries.
+It's not clear how to reconstruct the original graph from the deck, because of all the symmetries.
 (Try to imagine what you would have done with the deck above.)

 The [reconstruction conjecture](https://en.wikipedia.org/wiki/Reconstruction_conjecture)
-states that it is always possible to reconstruct a graph from its deck (if $n>2$ because an edge and two isolated vertices have the same deck).
+states that it is always possible to reconstruct a graph from its deck (assuming $n>2$, an edge and two isolated vertices having the same deck).

 The conjecture has been proved for various graph classes, such as trees and outerplanar graphs.